 AASB 9 Financial Instruments, which replaces AASB 139 Financial Instruments: Recognition and Measurement, is effective for reporting periods beginning on or after 1 January 2018 and must be applied retrospectively.
 The main impact of AASB 9 is to change the requirements for the classification, measurement and disclosures associated with financial assets.
 Under the new requirements the four current categories of financial assets stipulated in AASB 139 will be replaced with two measurement categories: fair value and amortised cost and financial assets will only be able to be measured at amortised cost where very specific conditions are met.
-The standard also introduces a new impairment model that requires impairment provisions to be based on an assessment to date Council expects a small increase to impairment losses however the standard is not expected to have a material impact overall.
+The standard also introduces a new impairment model that requires impairment provisions to be based on expected credit losses, rather than incurred credit losses.
+Based on an assessment to date Council expects a small increase to impairment losses however the standard is not expected to have a material impact overall.

-AASB 15 Revenue from Contracts with Customers, AASB 1058 Income of Not-for-Profit Entities and AASB 2016-8 Amendments to Australian Accounting Standards - Australian Implementation Guidance for Not-for-Profit Entities (effective from 1 January 2019) AASB 15 will replace AASB 118 Revenue, AASB 111 Construction Contracts and a number of Interpretations.
-AASB 2016-8 provides Australian requirements and guidance for not-for-profit entities in
+AASB 15 Revenue from Contracts with Customers, AASB 1058 Income of Not-for-Profit Entities and AASB 2016-8 Amendments to Australian Accounting Standards - Australian Implementation Guidance for Not-for Profit Entities (effective from 1 January 2019)

-Australian requirements and guidance for not-for-profit entities in applying AASB 9 and AASB 15, and AASB 1058 will replace AASB 1004 Contributions.
+AASB 15 will replace AASB 118 Revenue, AASB 111 Construction Contracts and a number of Interpretations.
+AASB 2016-8 provides Australian requirements and guidance for not-for-profit entities in applying AASB 9 and AASB 15, and AASB 1058 will replace AASB 1004 Contributions.
 Together they contain a comprehensive and robust framework for the recognition, measurement and disclosure of revenue from contracts with customers.

 Council has undertaken preliminary analysis of the potential impacts of these standards on the financial statements.
 The main impacts of the new standards are to prepaid rates, levies and charges, and grants, subsidies and contributions for specific purposes.
 Prepaid rates, levies and charges are currently recognised as revenue on receipt of funds; however AASB 1058 requires that prepaid rates initially be recognised as a liability and only subsequently transferred to revenue in the period in which the rates are raised.
 Grants, subsidies and contributions that are non-reciprocal in nature are currently recognised as revenue when Council obtains control over them, which is usually on receipt of funds.
-Under the new standards, revenue the relevant funding agreement are enforceable and sufficiently specific to determine the deferral of revenue.
+Under the new standards, revenue recognition may be deferred if the rights and obligations under the relevant funding agreement are enforceable and sufficiently specific to determine the deferral of revenue.